intersystems-community/irisdemo-demo-htap/README.md

 ## How to run the demo against other databases

 Let's say we want to run this demo against MySQL.
-The steps a very similar:
+The steps are very similar:

 ```bash
 wget https://raw.githubusercontent.com/intersystems-community/irisdemo-demo-htap/master/docker-compose-mysql.yml